-I teach 7th and 8th grade in an urban district in Upstate NY.
-It is a school that has only recently expanded from preK-6 to preK-8.
-For those of you that are new to middle school, that means there is lots of room to grow, and bugs to work out as we prepare our school for middle school students.
-Middle school kids need a lot of structure and different structure than elementary.
+Middle school kids need a lot of structure, and a different structure than elementary students.
 I am working on ways to instill that in my classroom, and to uphold high behavioral expectations and create the kind of classroom culture that I want, within the walls of my classroom.
 I wanted to share some of the free resources that I have been using to do that: